mlabs-haskell/cardano-open-oracle-protocol/README.md

-intended to be used by the COOP Publisher operator on a regular basis to issue new 'ephemeral' [Authentication tokens](coop-docs/02-plutus-protocol.md#auth-token) that are used to authenticate publishing of each new Fact Statement.
+intended to be used by the COOP Publisher operator on a regular basis to issue new 'ephemeral' [Authentication tokens](coop-docs/02-plutus-protocol.md#auth-token) that are used to authenticate the publishing of each new Fact Statement.
 Once depleted, they have to be replenished with this command and it's up to the Operator to manage when and how many are issued, a decision based on considering the security exposure of the [Authenticator wallets](coop-docs/02-plutus-protocol.md#authenticator) and